codersachin26/covid19update24/README.md

 # covid19update24
- it is a website for corona virus cases update
+ it is a web application which updates covid-19 cases in all over the world